Jörg Schneider (actor): Television and film

 In 1960 Jörg Schneider premierred in Wenn d'Fraue wähle, a Swiss German comedy.
 His best known television roles are probably the chef Koni Frei in the Swiss television series Motel and as Oskar Wehrli from 2004 to 2006 in Lüthi und Blanc, but he also appeared in the popular Swiss television comedy Fascht e Familie in two episodes.
 In their last movie, the 2015 comedy Usfahrt Oerlike about a man who decided to commit suicide, Jörg Schneider starred alongside Mathias Gnädinger who died in April 2015.

 Death

-Schneider died of his serious illness – which had forced him in September 2014 to cancel his farewell tour Happi Änd as comedian – on 22 August 2015 at the age of 80; one month before he told in an interview he had stopped the chemotherapy treatment. Äxgüsi!, an audio book with passages of his autobiography will be released posthum: although the shots were very tiring for him, the recording gave him a lot of joy, Jörg Schneider also told.
+Schneider died of a serious illness – which had forced him in September 2014 to cancel his farewell tour Happi Änd as a comedian – on 22 August 2015 at the age of 80; one month before he told in an interview he had stopped chemotherapy treatment. Äxgüsi!, an audio book with passages of his autobiography will be released posthumously: although the shots were very tiring for him, the recording gave him a lot of joy, Jörg Schneider also told.
 The funeral took place within the family; a public acknowledgment was celebrated at the Fraumünster church in Zürich on 26 September 2015.